AlayaCare/goliac/docs/installation.md

 ### Assisted initialization

-You will need the goliac binary, either from docker image, or from Github release.
+You will need the goliac binary:

 ```shell
 curl -o goliac -L https://github.com/Alayacare/goliac/releases/latest/download/goliac-`uname -s`-`uname -m` && chmod +x goliac
 ```

+You will need as well to have created an admin team in your Github organization (in our example, the team is called `goliac-admin` ).

-You can use the goliac application to assist you:
+And now you can use the goliac application to assist you:

 ```shell
 export GOLIAC_GITHUB_APP_ID=<appid>